develCuy/community-hub/src/docs/security-model/README.md

 ### How is Rollux planning to remove the multisig?

-Rollux's path toward decentralizing the Rollux infrastructure follows Optimism's approach.
-Check out Optimism’s detailed [Pragmatic Path to Decentralization](https://medium.com/ethereum-optimism/our-pragmatic-path-to-decentralization-cb5805ca43c1) post for a detailed view into how the multisig may be removed in a way that can make Rollux provide true fault proof security.
+The path to decentralized Rollux infrastructure follows new and novel research by SYS Labs rather than directly copying Optimism's research and plans.
+In the future we will provide further details on how the multisig will be removed in a way that can make Rollux provide true fault proof security.

 ### How can I help make Rollux more secure?

 If you identify bugs or vulnerabilities in Rollux, report them at the [Rollux GitHub repository](https://github.com/SYS-Labs/rollux).
 If you discover a bug with a cause rooted in Optimism's codebase, you should also take advantage of the fact that [Optimism has one of the biggest bug bounties (ever)](https://community.optimism.io/docs/security-model/bounties/).
 At the time of writing this, you can earn up to $2,000,042 by finding critical bugs in the Optimism codebase.
-Whether your bug is particular to Rollux or affects Optimism, do make the SYS Labs team aware of it via the Rollux GitHub.
+Whether your bug is particular to Rollux or affects Optimism, do make the SYS Labs team aware of it via the [Rollux GitHub](https://github.com/SYS-Labs/rollux).

 <!--- You can also [run your own verifier node](https://github.com/smartcontracts/simple-optimism-node/) to detect network faults. -->